 Generally speaking, the hardest shape to make with consistency is a wire form with a compound bend.

-“What is a compound bend,” you ask?
 A compound bend is “a feature within the wire form that has two adjacent bends or generation with no straight length tangent to the beginning and end of those radii.”
 To put in more simplified terms, a compound bend involves making two bends so closely to one another that there is no point at which the wire is perfectly straight in between them.

 These kinds of bends are difficult because the wire shaping process is done progressively, with a wire being constantly fed through a machine without stopping.
-Compound bends are doubly difficult near the start of a length of wire because a portion of straight wire is typically required to being the shaping process.
+Compound bends are doubly difficult near the start of a length of wire because a portion of straight wire is typically required to begin the shaping process.